Apply for WANAT

 Tuesdays 6:30 – 8:00pm

-This track requires a tuition fee to participate, but should you choose to register for Track 2 and pay the tuition fee you will be admitted to the program on a first come and first approved basis.
-We are admitting 35 – 40 participants to this track.
+Applicants are admitted to the program on a first come and first approved basis.
+We accept approximately 50 – 55 applicants to the program.
 Once accepted, you will have three days to pay your course fee and register.
-Currently, we have a wait list from 2025, and those applicants will have priority.
 If you are not accepted this year, you will be added to the wait list.